 The basic healing process of rhinoplasty is just like any other operation of the body.
 It is really a matter of 3 months, 100 days, but it is not that you do not look good at 3 weeks or 4 weeks.
 You look excellent, but the nose keeps getting better and better, meaning more refinement, more finesse, and more in accord with the predicted results.
 Remember that nature does best when there is no manipulation, when there is no massaging, and when there is no putting various tapes and things on the nose.
 Nature likes to be left at rest to encourage the best healing.

 In short, the typical rhinoplasty recovery time is under 10 days.
+There are many other factors to consider, such as rhinoplasty type; procedures like liquid rhinoplasty for example has zero recovery time, common in revision rhinoplasty.
 Typically, there will be a splint on the outside of your nose to protect it for 5 days or so and in 5 more days the nose has healed so well and you can return to all normal activities, including your exercise program.
 The only limitation is no contact sports, such as soccer or rugby where injury to the nose could be very unpleasant.
 For the nose to be rock-hard, solid, and all the tissue welded together takes 6 weeks.
 So, how long does it take to recover from rhinoplasty surgery?
 The average recovery period is typically 7 to 10 days, but it always depends on the individual.

 Some rhinoplasties are accompanied by correction of a deviated septum to improve breathing or reduce the turbinates to also improve breathing and improve symptoms of allergy.
 That means you have had two operations; the external rhinoplasty and the internal breathing operation; so, there is going to tend to be a bit more swelling and bruising, but generally 10 days is, again, the landmark for looking good and being able to go back out into the world and resume your normal activities.